csexton/codeography.com/cv/index.markdown

 ###### Fancy list of technologies I have worked with

-Ruby, Rails, JavaScript, Python, C, C++, C#, Objective-C, Java, SQL, Bash Script, Zsh Script, Vim Script, PHP, ASP, Action Script
+Ruby, Rails, JavaScript, Python, C, C++, C#, Objective-C, Java, SQL, Bash Script, Zsh Script, Vim Script, PHP, ASP, ActionScript

 ###### Applications I am handy with

-Photoshop, Illustrator, Flash, After Effects, Final Cut Pro
+Photoshop, Illustrator, Flash, After Effects, Inkscape, Balsamiq, Final Cut Pro

 ### Projects and Links

-I have a few examples of my desing work up in my [portfolio](/portfolio/).
+You can find a sampling of design work in my [portfolio](/portfolio/).

 I have a technical blog at [codeography.com](http://www.codeography.com/).
 For those curious (and to save you from having to use google) my personal blog is [fuzzymonk.com](http://www.fuzzymonk.com).